emmericp/MoonGen/examples/packetgen/Readme.txt

       - (defualt 1)
       * NOTE : All ports in the portmask are allocated as for TX until the total number of tx queues has been reached.

+  -) --timeout | -e TIME

+        : Specifies the amount of time (in seconds) to run for before stopping.
+        - (default = 0, is to run indefinitely)

+  -) --iterations | -f ITERS

+        : Specifies the number of TX/RX iterations to run for.
+        - (default = 0, is to run indefinitely)

   -) --mac-stride | -g MAC_STRIDE